SorenA/light-hosting-kube/README.md

 Terraform actions such as `terraform init` and `terraform apply` should be executed with the cluster directory as working directory.

+**Server and cluster names with dots in them are not supported, due to not being supported by the Hetzner Cloud Controller.**

 ## Cluster naming and DNS entries

 A cluster is given a name and domain trough the configuration, the name is used for naming and tagging resources.